The Role of Marketing Communications in Business Growth

 Informing the Audience

-- Brand Updates: Communicating changes, such as new store locations or updated services.
+• Brand Updates: Share changes such as new store openings, updated services, or brand repositioning.

 Persuading Potential Customers